vimcasts/vimcasts.org/source/episodes/28-refining-search-patterns-with-the-command-line-window.md

 My intention is to replace the prime marks with curly double quotes, so that it looks like this:

-    This string contains a â€œquotedâ€ word.
+    This string contains a “quoted” word.
-    This string contains â€œtwoâ€ quoted â€œwordsâ€.
+    This string contains “two” quoted “words”.
-    This â€œstring doesn't make things easyâ€.
+    This “string doesn't make things easy”.

 To create a suitable search pattern, I went through the following iterations: